 Pintxos bar-hopping in San Sebastian is the end game of this culinary journey.
 As we dig into our own hand-made creations we reminisce about the multiple stops; of peering into doorways and perusing the entire length of the bar, lost in the conundrum of how to narrow down 30 options to a hearty three.
 Such an event is a visitor rite of passage here in San Sebastian, to indulge just as the locals do.

 Only then can you understand the unique and long-standing gastronomic culture of this city.

 Things to Know about Pintxos in San Sebastian:

-- Learn to make Pinxtos in San Sebastian: Tenedor offer a variety of cooking classes in San Sebastian, suited to any and all levels of culinary expertise and includes private markets tour and a personal chef
+- Learn to make Pintxos in San Sebastian: Tenedor offers a variety of cooking classes in San Sebastian, suited to any and all levels of culinary expertise and includes private markets tour and a personal chef

-- How to Plan Pinxtos Bar Hopping in San Sebastian: Go Local San Sebastian offer dedicated Pintxos bar tours (alongside other activities), taking you to some of the most favourite hangouts and explaining the food culture.
-The tour last 2.5 hours and costs €25.
+- How to Plan Pintxos Bar Hopping in San Sebastian: Go Local San Sebastian offer dedicated Pintxos bar tours (alongside other activities), taking you to some of the most favourite hangouts and explaining the food culture.
+The tour lasts 2.5 hours and costs €25.
 We had Iñigo as our guide, and he comes highly recommended.

 - Pick up the “Gastronomic Guide Map” from the tourism office which details on a map the 70 key bars and restaurants, 3 pintxos routes and food shops

 - For further information and trip planning: visit sansebastianturismo.com